Three Words to Describe pi-tops? “They. Are. Amazing.”

 Students per class: approx. 25

 Corbridge Middle School’s ambition is to create outstanding educational opportunities for their students, both inside and outside of the classroom.
-In order to deliver a relevant and differentiated curriculum and as part of their enrichment programme, the school adopted the pi-top Learning System to develop the physical computing aspect of the curriculum.
+In order to deliver a relevant and differentiated curriculum and as part of their enrichment programme, the school adopted pi-top to develop the physical computing aspect of the curriculum.
 Dean is clearly passionate about using pi-tops and says that as a result, there has been a positive impact on both student progress and engagement in computing technology.

 In the words of Cecile, one of Dean’s Key Stage 3 students, “using the pi-tops has been great, I have loved collaborating with others, doing and creating amazing and useful things that could be put in place in the real world!”